nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-07-22-disable-a-timer-at-every-level-of-your-asp-net-control-hierarchy/index.md

 ---
+title: Disable a timer at every level of your ASP.NET control hierarchy
+date: 2009-07-22
+author: MrHinsh
 id: "98"
-title: "Disable a timer at every level of your ASP.NET control hierarchy"
-date: "2009-07-22"
-categories:
-  - "code-and-complexity"
-tags:
-  - "aggreko"
-  - "code"
-  - "codeproject"
-  - "tools"
-  - "web"
-coverImage: "metro-binary-vb-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "disable-a-timer-at-every-level-of-your-asp-net-control-hierarchy"
+slug: disable-a-timer-at-every-level-of-your-asp-net-control-hierarchy
 aliases:
 - /blog/disable-a-timer-at-every-level-of-your-asp-net-control-hierarchy
+tags:
+- aggreko
+- code
+- codeproject
+- tools
+- web
+categories:
+- code-and-complexity
+coverImage: metro-binary-vb-128-link-1-1.png

 ---

 Even though this sounds like a really simple thing, what if you do not know the name of the controls, and you do not want to have to add a bit of code that you, or another may developer may forget to every piece of code with a timer in it.
 The problem I have is that if you have a DropDownList on the same page as a update panel that updates based on a timer, you get a little interference.